flashbots/mev-share-client-ts/README.md

 #### send a tx with hints

-This example sends a transaction to the Flashbots Goerli Matchmaker from the account specified by SENDER_PRIVATE_KEY with a hex-encoded string as calldata.
+This example sends a transaction to the Flashbots MEV-Share node on Goerli from the account specified by SENDER_PRIVATE_KEY with a hex-encoded string as calldata.

 ```sh
 yarn example.tx